What is Smart Cities Tracker?

 We launched Smart Cities Tracker in June with about 250 metrics, covering most of the areas outlined above.
-We have since increased this to 529 metrics across the domains outlined above.
-We will constantly track the data space for these 97 cities, and keep adding to it.
+By August, we will triple this count, with a robust data capture of the domains outlined above.
+Even beyond that, we will constantly track the data space for these 97 cities, and keep adding to it.

 Where is this data sourced from?

 It is sourced entirely from public sources like Census, District Census Handbook and respective ministries, to name a handful.

 Part of the data is free.
 Full access to the data is available only through a subscription.

 What more beyond the data?